thesammykins/multigig-bot/README.md

 - All celebration alerts are prefixed with `🧪 **TEST MODE**`
 - Alerts are redirected to the `alertwebhookUrl` channel
 - Bot username gets `[TEST]` prefix
+- Example alerts become active and can fire
 - Clear console indicators show test mode is active

 For detailed test mode documentation, see [TEST-MODE.md](TEST-MODE.md).